 Here is what you can expect:

-This course is designed as a self-study with live support from Erin Walsh.
+This course is designed as a self-paced class with live support from Erin Walsh.
 This means that starting on September 30th, you will get access to a new “Spark” every week for three weeks.
 Watch short videos and work through downloads on your own time while getting your questions answered in live sessions and in our private Facebook group.
 Then access for a lifetime so you can revisit the content when you and your kids need it most.

 SPARK 1: Connect and Communicate